Quantized Nonlinear Conductance in Ballistic Metals

-The above argument suggests that in the frequency domain, the non-linear response is given by (\ref{g}).
-The Boltzmann theory can be extended to the frequency domain, and generalized to show that (\ref{g}) is independent of the angles between the boundaries of the regions as well as the detailed spatial profile of the fields, provided they are localized near the boundaries.
-Before doing that, however, we will formulate a more general quantum non-linear response theory, and show the Boltzmann theory follows, provided the applied fields vary slowly in space and time.
+We next consider the frequency domain response.
+This can be computed using the Boltzmann theory, however, we will first formulate a more general quantum non-linear response theory, and show the Boltzmann theory follows, provided the applied fields vary slowly in space and time.
 To this end, we introduce the Hamiltonian

-with ${\cal H}_0 = \sum_{\bf k} E({\bf k}) c_{\bf k}^\dagger c_{\bf k}$ and $\hat Q_p = \int d{\bf r} Q_p({\bf r}) \rho({\bf r})$ is defined in terms of the density operator $\rho({\bf r})$ for each of the three regions in Fig. \ref{Fig1}a. $Q_p({\bf r})$ is $1$ ($0$) inside (outside) region $p$ and is assumed to transition smoothly between $1$ and $0$ in a width $b$ near the boundary, with $k_F b \gg 1$.
+with ${\cal H}_0 = \sum_{\bf k} E({\bf k}) c_{\bf k}^\dagger c_{\bf k}$ and $\hat Q_p = \int d{\bf r} Q_p({\bf r}) \rho({\bf r})$ is defined in terms of the density operator $\rho({\bf r})$ for each of the three regions in Fig. 1a. $Q_p({\bf r})$ is $1$ ($0$) inside (outside) region $p$ and is assumed to transition smoothly between $1$ and $0$ in a width $b$ near the boundary, with $k_F b \gg 1$.

 We compute the charge $Q_3(t)$ at frequency $\omega_1+\omega_2$ to order $V_1 V_2$.
 We adopt a scalar potential formulation, which avoids the diamagnetic term.
 The response has structure similar to second order nonlinear optical response\cite{kraut79,vonbaltz81,zhang18}, and is determined by evaluating the Feynman diagrams in Fig. \ref{Fig2}a,b.